-Use this guide to find out how to request a credit limit increase with your bank and learn some tips to improve your chances of approval.
-Before making a request, you can also compare the reasons why you should or shouldn’t ask for a credit limit increase based on your own circumstances.
+Use this guide to find out how to request a credit limit increase with your bank.
+Plus, get tips to improve your chances of approval.
+Before making a request, you’ll want to compare the reasons why you should or shouldn’t ask for a credit limit increase based on your own circumstances.

 If you’re unsure if you’re eligible to apply for additional credit, you may contact your provider directly to find out more.
 Content on this page has been provided for general information purposes only.

 You will need to ask your bank for a credit limit increase.
 Here’s how you can initiate a credit limit increase with different credit card issuers:

 |American Express||Download the credit limit review form from the provider’s website.
 Once it’s duly filled in and signed, attach your latest income documents and send it back to American Express through fax or mail.|

 |DBS||Sign into DBS Internet banking using your iBanking details or card number and PIN.
 Download the required form, fill in and upload it with the supporting documents.
 You may apply online if you only require a temporary credit limit increase.
 You can also increase the credit limit by making an advance payment to your credit card account.|